akmijares/archyboi-dotfiles/README.md

 # Archyboi Dotfiles

-My dotfiles for my main purpose
+My dotfiles for my main computer.

 Mostly just for customization purposes (and for my aliases)